Skip to content

 General design considerations for tag metadata

-• Start small, measure, then scale: Begin with 10s or 100s of points or tags and scale from there to determine query duration.
+• Start small, measure, then scale: Begin with 10s or 100s of points or tags and scale from there to determine the optimal query duration.
 Optimally, the duration of the query should be approximately a few seconds.

 • Scale resources or split queries: Determine if resources need to be scaled to enable the query to be more efficient.
+Consider that it might not be possible to obtain all desired points or tags with one query.

-• Assess connection impact: Consider how the new Connection Input impacts other Inputs sharing the same Connection.
+• Assess Connection impact: Consider how the new Connection Input impacts other Inputs sharing the same Connection.

 • Choose orchestration: The overall data pipeline solution might be triggered on a schedule, polled at a frequency, or called externally.
+Metadata is typically processed infrequently relative to time-series values.

 • Shape the payload: A wide-table format (columns per metadata attribute) is common.
 Use an Intelligence Hub Model to define column names and data types.